j-ckal/uwus/content/blog/adhd.md

 Putting some here so I remember them.

 - **Don't get lost in structure/planning.** Productivity tools are fun.
 This is dangerous. whenever I find a new shiny *Habit Tracker*/Pomodoro App/Planning Tool (e.g. Notion), I'll inevitably spend hours deciding how I'm gonna use it, then never track a real task.
-Personally I use the stock Reminders, Calendar, Email & Notes apps 🗓️
+Personally, I use the stock Reminders, Calendar, Email & Notes apps 🗓️

 - **Start building things before you're ready.** As soon as you have the idea/interest, start building on top of the [quick-start tutorial](https://gohugo.io/getting-started/quick-start/), learn by doing, etc. 💪